ssmith86/PolishAndBuild/README.md

 https://youtu.be/bE1BvFlmciI

 ## Features
-- score UI
+- score UI by Darvesh
-- lives counter UI
+- lives counter UI by Sam
-- Game Over transition UI
+- Game Over transition UI by Sam
-- Audio and SFX
+- Audio and SFX by Cameron

 ## Play the game on itch.io
 https://sombresole.itch.io/breakout3d